Published on Tuesday 15 December 2020 in Car news

-With Christmas fast approaching and over 37.5 million cars on the roads, it's a manic time of year on the roads.
-Wherever you're travelling to this festive season, here are the BIG driving dos and don'ts that you need to know.
+Christmas is fast approaching & it's a manic time of year to be driving.
+No matter where you're travelling to this festive season (& providing the journey is essential during the Covid-19 pandemic), here are the top winter driving tips that you need to know.

-Traffic, bad weather and irritated passengers – that's driving at Christmas in a nutshell.
-There are bound to be a few hiccups along the way, but here's how to keep your winter driving frustration to an absolute minimum.
+Traffic, bad weather, cranky passengers, beeping horns – that's driving at Christmas in a nutshell.
+While there are bound to be a few hiccups along the way, here's a few ways to keep your winter driving frustrations to an absolute minimum.

 Do Plan Your Journey

-To keep you and your passengers well out of any traffic jams, be sure to check prior to your journey whether there are any scheduled roadworks along the route that you'll be taking.
-Take some time to investigate your route before you leave, to save yourself running into any unexpected traffic.
+Sounds simple, right?
+To keep you & your passengers out of any traffic jams, be sure to check - BEFORE you set off - whether there are any roadworks along the route that you'll be taking.
+Also, take the time to investigate your route before you leave to prevent running into any unexpected traffic.

-Check apps such as Google Maps regularly for live, on-the-go information that will immediately tell you the best routes.
-The busiest Christmas routes are usually the M1 in Northamptonshire & Bedfordshire as well as the Western and Northern sections of the M25.
+Check apps such as Google Maps or Apple Maps regularly for live updates & let their auto route planning functions tell you the best & quickest routes.
+Statistically, the busiest Christmas routes are usually the M1 in Northamptonshire & Bedfordshire, the M6 around Birmingham & the Western/Northern sections of the M25 - but don't fall into the trap of thinking it won't be busy elsewhere.

-The busiest day is usually the last working day before Christmas, which for many this year falls on Friday December 20th.
-If you're making a long journey Friday evening on major roads, remember to check your route and give yourself plenty of time.
+Leading up to Christmas, the volume of traffic tends to creep up, which adds time to your journey.
+The busiest day is usually the last working day before Christmas, which for many this year falls on the 23rd or 24th December.
+So, if you're making a long journey on either of those days, check your route & give yourself plenty of time.

 Do Check Your Car & Be Prepared

-Make sure you've done all the necessary car checks before you hit the road, such as tyre pressure and washer fluid.
-Prepare for every eventuality…who knows where you could break down!
-It's a good idea to ensure you've packed the following items in your car before heading off to visit family and friends:
+Carry out all the necessary pre-journey car checks before you get on the road - including tyre pressure & washer fluid checks.
+If possible, try to prepare for every eventuality - we hate being pessimists, but who knows if or where you could break down?!
+With that in mind, it's a good idea to ensure you've packed some or all of the following items in your car before you set off:

 Mobile phone charger